-The blooms are not filled with seeds as other types of sunflowers, but birds, bees and butterflies are still attracted to their colorful, open-faced blooms that produce nectar.
+The blooms are not filled with seeds like other types of sunflowers, but birds, bees, and butterflies are still attracted to their colorful, open-faced blooms that produce nectar.

 All sunflowers types should be planted in full sun.

 Plants are not picky about soil and grow well in most any type of soil.